Pennsylvania Derby 2023: Early contenders after Arcangelo wins Travers Stakes at Saratoga

 So who could possibly run in the 2023 Pennsylvania Derby?

-Here’s a look at a few contenders who could be in the starting gate for the $600,000 winner’s share.
-And keep checking back over the coming weeks as we update the possible starters:
+Here’s a look at a few early contenders who could be in the starting gate for the $600,000 winner’s share:

 Reincarnate